gregmsanderson/fly-live-beats/docs/10-aws-phoenix-clustering.md

 > You won't be able to configure clustering based on the forum posts.

 Well that's not _ideal_.
 They detail how to set it up using the CDK.
-I started to follow that guide, however was stumped by the service discovery.
+I started to follow their guide however was stumped by the service discovery.
 I'd previously come across many references to ECS support service discovery.
-However in the console, it would only reference service _connect_.
+However in the AWS console, it would only reference service _connect_.

 ## Service connect?

-If you check your servicee in the AWS console, you will see a checkbox for enabling "Service Connect".
+If you check your service in the AWS console, you will likely see a checkbox for enabling "Service Connect".
 If you _do_ tick that, you are asked for client or client-server mode.
 If you say client-server mode, you are asked for even more details.

 **Note:** If you do try enabling it, in the "Advanced" panel I found log collection was enabled.
 That makes sense.
 Logs are very handy for debugging.
 However AWS needs permission to do anything.
 And it's not obvious that it does not have permission to _create_ that log group.
 So if you do have the box checked for logging just below, make sure that either the log group _already_ exists, you provide one that _does_ already exist, _or_ you edit the IAM permissions so that it _can_ create a new log group.
 It's probably easiest to just use one that already exists.